-- At the time of filing a formal complaint, a Complainant must be participating in or attempting to participate in the education program or activity of the District with which the formal complaint is - 36 filed.
-A formal complaint may be filed with the Title IX Coordinator in person, by mail, by electronic mail, or other means designated by the District.
-37
+- At the time of filing a formal complaint, a Complainant must be participating in or attempting to participate in the education program or activity of the District with which the formal complaint is - participate in the education program or activity of the District with which the formal complaint filed.
+A formal complaint may be filed with the Title IX Coordinator in person, by mail, by - electronic mail, or other means designated by the District.

-- 38 - 39 The District must follow the formal complaint process before the imposition of any disciplinary - sanctions or other actions that are not supportive measures.
-However, nothing in this policy 40 - precludes the District from removing a Respondent from the District's education program or 41 - activity on an emergency basis, provided that the District undertakes an individualized safety and 42 - risk analysis, determines that an immediate threat to the physical health or safety of any student 43 44 or other individual arising from the allegations of sexual harassment justifies removal, and provides the Respondent with notice and an opportunity to challenge the decision immediately
+- 39 The District must follow the formal complaint process before the imposition of any disciplinary - sanctions or other actions that are not supportive measures.
+However, nothing in this policy - 41 precludes the District from removing a Respondent from the District's education program or - activity on an emergency basis, provided that the District undertakes an individualized safety and - risk analysis, determines that an immediate threat to the physical health or safety of any student - or other individual arising from the allegations of sexual harassment justifies removal, and provides the Respondent with notice and an opportunity to challenge the decision immediately